SchlenkR/applied_fsharp_challenge/artikel/2 - Writing stateless processing functions.md

 And indeed, both ways of writing `amp` result in the same signature: `float -> float -> float`.

-Since the F# compiler curries per default, we could now just leave out the last parameter - nothing would change:
+Since the F# compiler curries by default, we could now just leave out the last parameter - nothing would change:

 Currying makes it simper: